o3de/o3de.org/content/docs/user-guide/scripting/lua/debugging-tutorial.md

 ---
 linkTitle: Debugging with Lua Editor
 title: Debugging with Lua Editor
-description: Use Lua Editor to debug Lua scripts in Open 3D Engine.
+description: Use Lua Editor to debug Lua scripts in Open 3D Engine (O3DE).
 toc: true
 weight: 900
 ---

 O3DE **Lua Editor** (Lua IDE) offers an intuitive integrated development environment (IDE) that makes it easy to author, debug, and edit Lua scripts when you create or extend your game.
-Lua Editor is a standalone application, but can be opened directly from **O3DE Editor** using the Tools menu.
+Lua Editor is a standalone application, but you can open it directly in **O3DE Editor** from the Tools menu.

 This tutorial shows you how to use O3DE Lua Editor to perform debugging operations on a sample script.